 Fees and Funding

-The University offers a variety of scholarship programmes based on academic excellence, to give the brightest candidates from around the world the opportunity to pursue graduate study.
-Over 900 fully-funded scholarships are available for new master's and doctoral students in 2016 from the University, our colleges and supporters.
+The University offers a variety of scholarship programmes based on academic excellence, to give the brightest applicants from around the world the opportunity to pursue graduate study.
+Over 900 fully-funded scholarships are available for new master's and doctoral students in 2019 from the University, our colleges and supporters.